pjaos/ct6_meter_os/software/ct6_app_server/README_MFG.md

 ### CT6 initialisation and calibration

 - The ct6_mfg_tool program will load all code onto the CT6 unit, test it and calibrate each port as shown below.
   You must run the ct6_mfg_tool in the software/ct6_app_server folder.
 Note that '<YOUR WIFI SSID>' and '<YOUR WIFI PASSWORD>' should be replaced with your WiFi SSID and password.
+You must run this process if you have a new RPi Pico W board as it erases the Pico W flash and loads Micro Python onto it.

+Note that if your AC supply is 60 Hz (default = 50 Hz) you'll also need to add the '--ac60hz' command line option to the command below.

 ```
 ct6_mfg_tool